-where ∆Yit is the (neg)log of the first difference in net central transfers for province i at time ti.e. ∆Yit = log(Yit − Yi,t−1) and Xit is a vector of time-varying covariates.
-Ti takes the value of 1 for every province that experienced localized defeat in 2016 and 0 otherwise, and does so for every year in the sample.
-Depending on whether the model seeks to estimate the instantaneous effect that manifests in the year after, or the persistent effect that does so in all post-election years, Dit = Ti for t = 2017 or t ≥ 2017, and is 0 otherwise.
+where ∆Yit is the (neg)log of the first difference in net central transfers for province i at time ti.e. ∆Yit = log(Yit − Yi,t−1), and Xit is a vector of time-varying covariates.
+Ti takes the value of 1 for every province that experienced localized defeat in 2016 and 0 otherwise, and it does so for every year in the sample.
+Depending on whether the model seeks to estimate the instantaneous effect that manifests in the year after or the persistent effect that arises in all post-election years, Dit equals Ti for t = 2017 or t ≥ 2017 and is 0 otherwise.
 Here, λi and δt are province and time fixed effects.
 For all analyses, t ∈ {2012,. . .,2019} to exclude the years before the previous election.
-Whereas standard fixed effects models are generalization of the difference-in-difference framework, the use of first-differenced outcome here generalizes my model to the triple differences method.
+Whereas standard fixed effects models are a generalization of the difference-in-difference framework, the use of the first-differenced outcome here generalizes my model to the triple differences method.
 Specifically, by allowing potential outcomes to be framed in terms of changes compared to previous years, the model can account for differences in pre-treatment trends across treated and control provinces.
-It also relaxes the assumption of parallel trends to one of linear trends.
+It also relaxes the assumption of parallel trends to one of the linear trends.

-Second, I use the candidate-level sample to conduct a regression discontinuity analysis using the local randomization approach by Cattaneo, Frandsen, and Titiunik (2015).
-The intuition behind it is that, for a small enough window around the treatment assignment threshold, any unit’s observed treatment status can be considered as-if random.
+Second, I use the candidate-level sample to conduct a regression discontinuity analysis via the local randomization approach by Cattaneo, Frandsen, and Titiunik (2015).
+The reasoning is as follows: for a small enough window around the treatment assignment threshold, any unit’s observed treatment status can be considered as-if random.
 This interpretation allows for exact randomization-based inference methods that are more appropriate for small samples.
 Specifically, I use independent coin flips to re-randomize 10,000 times the election outcome of every central candidate in the sample, aggregate the result to the province level, estimate new treatment effects using the same linear fixed effects model as above, and then compare the distribution of these rerandomized effects with the observed effect.

 Finally, to eliminate the problem of dynamic causality (Imai and Kim 2019), I also implement a generalized synthetic control analysis (Xu 2017).
-This method uses data from control units and an interactive fixed effects model with r orthogonal time-varying shocks (where r is selected by cross-validation) to estimate for each treated unit a synthetic control that matches it in terms of all pre-treatment outcomes.
+This method uses data from control units and an interactive fixed effects model with r orthogonal time-varying shocks (where r is selected by cross-validation) to estimate a synthetic control for each treated unit that matches it in terms of all pre-treatment outcomes.
+This helps neutralize the effect of any imbalance in covariates, in past treatment or in past outcomes, leaving the treatment assignment as the only difference between each treated unit and its synthetic control.
 For each treated unit, the difference in post-treatment outcomes when compared to the synthetic control identifies an individual treatment effect.
-Because this method’s performance increases with the number of pre-treatment periods, I use the entire panel of available data from 2003 to 2019, but also explicitly control for each province’s past defeats.
-To make available more data to estimate the synthetic controls, I relax the province-level sample to includes 11 additional provinces with close central candidate victories in previous elections.
+Because this method’s performance increases with the number of pre-treatment periods, I use the entire panel of available data from 2003 to 2019 but also explicitly control for each province’s past defeats.
+To make more data available to estimate the synthetic controls, I relax the province-level sample to include 11 additional provinces with close central candidate victories in previous elections.

 Results